Binary interaction methods for high dimensional global optimization and machine learning: Introduction

 As shown in \cite{carrillo2019consensus,fhps20-2} in practical applications the methods benefit from the use of small batches of interacting particles since the global collective decision mechanism may otherwise lead the model to be more easily trapped in local minima.
 For these CBO methods based on small batches, however, a robust mathematical theory is still missing.
-We mention also that, recently, a continuous description of the classical PSO method based on a system of stochastic differential equations was proposed in \cite{gp20} and its connections with CBO methods analyzed through the corresponding mean field limit.
-Rigorous results concerning the mean field limit for such a model have been subsequently presented in \cite{hui20}.
+We mention also that, recently, a continuous description of PSO methods based on a system of stochastic differential equations was proposed in \cite{gp20} and its connections with CBO methods analyzed through the corresponding mean-field descriptions.
+Rigorous results concerning the mean-field limit \revlp{of PSO methods and the corresponding CBO dynamics} have been subsequently presented in \cite{hui20}. \revlp{We refer the reader to the recent surveys \cite{grassi2021meanfield, totzeck2021trends} for a more complete overview.}